Crowns and Bridges Post Operative Instructions

 Temporary:

 A temporary is a crown or bridge that is placed on the prepared teeth while the final restoration is being made.
 The temporary serves a very important purpose.
-It protects the exposed dentin so it is not sensitive, prevents food and bacteria from collecting on the prepared teeth, and prevents the tooth from shifting or moving, which can make seating of the final restoration more difficult.
+It protects the exposed dentin so it is not overly sensitive, prevents food and bacteria from collecting on the prepared teeth, and prevents the tooth from shifting or moving, which can make seating of the final restoration more difficult.

 Sensitivity: